Fedcomp/any_sms/README.md

     # if everything went fine, you may use helper from base class:
     respond_with_status :success

-    # Or if you want to return failed status code:
+    # any other than :success response considered as failure
     respond_with_status :not_enough_funds

+    # optionally you may return some metadata
+    respond_with_status :success, meta: { funds_left: 42 }
   end
 end
 ```